radview/webload-documentation/docs/javascript/actions_objects_functions.md

 The wlGlobals object stores the default global configuration properties set by the user through the WebLOAD Recorder or Console, including properties defining expected dialog boxes, verification test selections, and dynamic state management.

 wlGlobals is a global object, whose property values are shared by all threads of a script running on a single Load Generator.
 The wlGlobals object enables sharing of user-defined global variables and values between threads of a single script, running on a single Load Generator.
-(Compare to the wlGeneratorGlobal (see [*w*](#_bookmark450)[*lGeneratorGlobal*](#_bookmark450) [*(object)* ](#_bookmark450)) object, which enables sharing of global variables and values between all threads of a single Load Generator, and the wlSystemGlobal (see [*wlSystemGlobal (object)* ](#_bookmark491)) object, which enables sharing of global variables and values system-wide, between all threads of all Load Generators participating in a test session.)
+(Compare to the wlGeneratorGlobal (see [*wGeneratorGlobal*](#wlgeneratorglobal-object) [*(object)* ](#wlgeneratorglobal-object)) object, which enables sharing of global variables and values between all threads of a single Load Generator, and the wlSystemGlobal (see [*wlSystemGlobal (object)* ](#wlsystemglobal-object)) object, which enables sharing of global variables and values system-wide, between all threads of all Load Generators participating in a test session.)

  **Note:** Most global configuration property values and user-defined variables should be set through the WebLOAD Recorder or Console.
 The property descriptions here are intended mainly to explain the lines of code seen in the JavaScript View of the WebLOAD Recorder desktop.
 Syntax details are also provided for the benefit of users who prefer to manually edit the JavaScript code of their scripts through the IntelliSense editor, described in [*Using the IntelliSense JavaScript Editor* ](#_bookmark18).
 If you do decide to edit the global variable values in your script, set wlGlobals properties in the InitAgenda() *function only*.
 Do not define new values within the main body of a script.
 The values will not be shared correctly by all script threads.